Finder makes money from featured partners, but editorial opinions are our own.

 What is options trading?

-In a nutshell, options trading allows to invest in the future of the overall stock market or focus on individual securities, such as stocks and bonds.
-Options trading gives you a future choice: You can choose to buy or sell an underlying asset at a specified price by a specified date, or not.
-Through options trading you are given a choice — to make a trade, or not, at the contract price.
+Options trading is investing in the future of the stock market or specific securities like stocks and bonds.
+Options trading gives you a future choice—but not an obligation—to buy or sell an underlying asset at a specified price by a specified date.

 Options trading in Canada in 5 easy steps

 To start trading options in Canada, you’ll need to have a broker, a trading strategy and some form of identification.
 You may also need to undergo a competency test.
-You can start options trading in Canada using these 5 steps:
+Here’s how to trade options in Canada in 5 steps:

 1. Find an options trading platform